Triply charmed baryons mass decomposition from lattice QCD: Acknowledgement

 \section{Acknowledgement}

 The authors L. C. Gui, W. Sun and J. Liang, as memebers of the $\chi$QCD corllaboration, thank the RBC collaboration for providing us their DWF gauge configurations.
 This work is supported by the Natural Science Foundation of China under grant No.12175036, No.11935017, No.12175073, No.12205311, No.12222503.
-J. Liang is also suported by Guangdong Major Project of Basic and Applied Basic Research, China (No.2020B0301030008).
+J. Liang is also supported by Guangdong Major Project of Basic and Applied Basic Research under grant No.2020B0301030008.
+L. C. Gui is also supported by the Hunan Provincial Natural Science Foundation No.2023JJ30380 and Hunan Provincial Department of Education under grant No.20A310.
+W. Qin is supported by the Hunan Provincial Natural Science Foundation No.2024JJ6300 and the Scientific Research Fund of Hunan Provincial Education Department (No.22B0044).
 We thank Hui-hua Zhong for useful discussion.
 The computations were performed on the Xiangjiang-1 cluster at Hunan Normal University (Changsha) and the Southern Nuclear Science Computing Center (SNSC) and the HPC clusters at Institute of High Energy Physics (Beijing) and China Spallation Neutron Source (Dongguan) and the ORISE Supercomputer.